ToposInstitute/RelationalThinking-Book/_sources/chp4-graph-relationships.md

 Note how the top of this square contains the schema for Graph 1, the bottom is the schema for graph 2, and the overall square schema represents a morphism of graph 1 into graph 2 _if and only if_ these maps satisfy the closed loop condition.

+The upper part of the diagram describes a graph.
+The lower part of the diagram describes another.
+And any pair of vertical arrows that satisfy the commutativity constraint describe a way of morphing the first graph into the second.

 For our schema, we will impose this closed loop condition by writing it as an equation.
-We can describe the two paths around the schema in writing by listing the sequence of chunky arrows along each path, S2•A for the lower route and V•S1 for the upper route.
+We can describe the two paths around the schema in writing by listing the sequence of chunky arrows along each path, `src 2`•`arr` for the lower route and `vert`•`src 1` for the upper route.
+And similarly for the targets.

 ```{image} assets/Ch4/GraphMorphismSchema.jpg
 :alt: Whoopsy!